ldam77/theVerge-rebuild/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+For any other questions or support details, please email: ldam77@yahoo.com

+## Technology Used

+Application: Angular, TypeScript

+### Legal

+Copyright (c) 2018 **Lan Dam**

+This software is licensed under the MIT license.